cognitive-intelligence/cognitive-intelligence.github.io/src/pages/publications.md

 ### Selected Publications

-Cisco is proud to contribute to research across the industry.
+Cisco is proud to contribute research across the industry.

 </Banner>